sivkri/ImageColorAnalysis/README.md

 # Count Stomata and pavement cells

-A step by step guide to count stomata using Linux (Machine LEearning)
+A step by step guide to count stomata using Linux (Machine Learning)

 **Disclaimer** : Every file is given separately to cross check the results, before proceeding to the next step.
 The below codes are tested on Ubuntu 18.04.5 LTS using bash, Python2.7 or ImageMagick.